-Rhodes began his career as a Production Assistant at the newly-launched Fox News Channel in 1996, where he later became Vice President of News.
-At the network he managed coverage of three presidential elections, wars in Afghanistan and Iraq, hurricanes including Katrina, and was the channel's Assignment Manager on the news desk the morning of September 11, 2001.
+Rhodes began his career as a Production Assistant pre-launch at the Fox News Channel in August 1996.
+He later became the channel's Vice President of News, managing the network's news report.
+He was managing Fox's Assignment Desk on the morning of September 11, 2001.

-Since joining CBS News, Rhodes has been named on the power lists of several prominent media and business publications, including Fortune magazine's "40 Under 40," Crain's New York Business' "40 Under 40," The Hollywood Reporter's "35 Most Powerful People in Media" and GQ's "The 50 Most Powerful People in Washington."
+Since joining CBS News, Rhodes has been named to Fortune magazine's "40 Under 40" twice, rising to No. 9; and to the Hollywood Reporter's "35 Most Powerful People in Media," GQ's "50 Most Powerful People in Washington," and Crain's New York Business's "40 Under 40."